Element84/filmdrop-ui/README.md

 ### Environment Files

-For local development, you should create a `./public/config.js` file with the appropriate configuration outlined in the table below.
+For local development, you should create an `.env` file as well as a `./src/assets/config.js` file with the appropriate configuration variables outlined in the table below.
-The file `/public/config.example.js` is included in this repository as a representative file.
+The files `.env.example` and `./src/assets/config.example.js` are included in this repository as representative files.

 | Variable                    | Description                                                                                                                                                                                                                       | Required |
 | --------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |